 Although a substantial amount of our efforts will focus on the continued clinical testing and potential approval of our product candidate, LUM-201, a key element of its long-term growth strategy is to acquire, develop, and/or market additional products and product candidates.
 Research programs to identify product candidates require substantial technical, financial and human resources, whether or not any product candidates are ultimately identified.
 Because our internal research capabilities are limited, we may be dependent upon pharmaceutical and biotechnology companies, academic scientists and other researchers to sell or license products or technology to us.
 The success of this strategy depends partly upon our ability to identify, select and acquire promising pharmaceutical product candidates and products.
 The process of proposing, negotiating and implementing a license or acquisition of a product candidate or approved product is lengthy and complex.
 Other companies, including some with substantially greater financial, marketing and sales resources, may compete with us for the license or acquisition of product candidates and approved products.
-We have limited resources to identify and execute the acquisition or in-licensing of third-party products, businesses and technologies and integrate them into its current infrastructure.
+We have limited resources to identify and execute the acquisition or inlicensing of third-party products, businesses and technologies and integrate them into its current infrastructure.
 Moreover, we may devote resources to potential acquisitions or in-licensing opportunities that are never completed, or we may fail to realize the anticipated benefits of such efforts.
-Any product candidates are prior to commercial sale, including extensive clinical testing and approval by the FDA and applicable foreign regulatory authorities.
+Any product candidate that we acquire may require additional development efforts prior to commercial sale, including extensive clinical testing and approval by the FDA and applicable foreign regulatory authorities.
 All product candidates are prone to risks of failure typical of pharmaceutical product development, including the possibility that a product candidate will not be shown to be sufficiently safe and effective for approval by regulatory authorities.
-In addition, we cannot provide assurance that any products that we develop or approved products that we acquire will be manufactured profitably or achieve market acceptance.
+In addition, we cannot provide assurance that any